FarisPalayi/Order-summary-component/README.md

 Being that said, **my next focus will be on learning web architectures and best practices**; especially in Js and CSS - or frontend code.
 Because, I still have no idea how to structure the code and how to architect its parts and how to effectively communicate from one part to another.
 Currently, I make those decisions solely based on my preferences and gut feelings.

 So, I'm currently looking for resources to learn that.
-If you happen to know any good ones, I'd be greatful if you can share that with me.
+If you happen to know any good ones, I'd be grateful if you can point me to the right direction.

 Also, I'll be learning NuxtJS little by little.